Safe vs Toxic Foods For Cats - Can My Cat Eat... [Ask a Vet]

 This concludes our vet-approved guide on toxic food for cats vs safe food for cats.
 For more vet-approved resources on cat nutrition, please feel free to check out the following:

 For specific questions and concerns about cat nutrition or overall health, we’re always here for you.
 Sploot Veterinary Care is a trusted primary and urgent care vet clinic with multiple vet clinics in Chicago and Denver.
-Our doors are open 365 days a year, until 10 pm, across all locations.
+Our doors are open 365 days a year for extended hours, across all vet clinics.

-We offer convenient and top-notch care with daily appointment availability and urgent-intake appointments.
+We offer convenient and top-notch care with daily appointment availability and urgent drop-off appointments.
 Book an appointment easily online or through the Sploot Vets app

 Till next time, we’re with you every pounce of the way.